eneam/mboxviewer/ReadMe.markdown

 * search mails by user defined date range and text in the subject, sender, recepient, message text and text attachments;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;
 * support for composing mail list from single or multiple search results and archiving if desired;
+* support for setting Message Window position to Bottom, Right or Left;

 Changes
 ---